 The CDC has also dropped its quarantine guidance, advising Americans to follow the quarantine or isolation rules of the location they're visiting.
 Additionally, international travelers will no longer have to undergo enhanced screenings at airports nor will they be directed to a specific airport in order to enter the country.

 In New York and Alaska tourists can get vaccinated on arrival.

 The land border between Canada, the U.S., and Mexico continues to stay closed.

 Theme parks including Orlando's Disney World and Disney Springs and Universal's City Walk in California have reopened.
 National parks have also opened gradually throughout the country.
-Disneyland in California is expected to stay closed until the end of 2020.
+Disneyland in California welcomed back visitors in April.